Multilingual Code Co-Evolution Using Large Language Models: Experiments

 \subsection{Experimental Setup}

 We run all experiments on machines with 4 NVidia 1080-TI GPUs, Intel(R) Xeon(R) CPU E5-2620 v4 @ 2.10GHz for training.
 We implement our models using PyTorch 1.9.0.
 All the hyper-parameters of the CodeT5 and CoditT5 baselines are set to the same values as in prior work~\cite{WangETAL21codet5, ZhangETAL22CoditT5}.
-We early stop the training when the BLEU score on the validation set does not improve for 5 epochs.
+For \DeltaTool, \translationModel, \UseMacro{CodeT5Up}, and \UseMacro{CoditT5}, we early stop the training when the BLEU score on the validation set does not improve for 5 epochs, and use beam search with beam size 20 during inference.
+For \Codex and \chatgpt, we set temperature to 0.2 during inference.

+Note that \Codex and \chatgpt are closed-source and may be updated/deprecated over time.
+We used the code-davinci-002 version of \Codex when performing experiments in the time-segmented split; however, OpenAI deprecated \Codex in March 2023 before we could complete our experiments in the cross-project split, as such we did not include \Codex in this part of results.